-Our friends at The Lincolnite have put together a very helpful list of taxi services in Lincoln, one of which should be able to ferry you out to Stourton fairly cheaply, particularly if there are a few of you splitting the fare.
+We will be releasing details of a Lincoln – JoeFest coach service shortly, whilst our friends at The Lincolnite have put together a very helpful list of taxi services in Lincoln, one of which should be able to ferry you out to Stourton fairly cheaply, particularly if there are a few of you splitting the fare.

-Getting to JoeFest by Bus
+Getting to JoeFest by Coach/Bus

-Unfortunately, bus services going past Stourton Estates aren’t the best.
+Unfortunately, the public bus services going past Stourton Estates aren’t the best.
 Not only to they finish very early in the day, but there is also no footpath between the nearest bus stop and Stourton Estates.